 - Designing and improving career coaching programs for institutions

 - Tracking clients’ career progress

-To be an accomplished career coach, you need:
+To become an accomplished career coach, you will need:

-- The ability to handle a variety of tasks, prioritize and solve problems
+- Ability to handle a variety of tasks, prioritize and solve problems

-- The ability to work effectively with other professionals
+- Ability to work effectively with other professionals

 - Strong analytical skills to assess people’s abilities and qualities

-- Respect for people from all works of life (strong interpersonal skills)
+- Strong interpersonal skills and respect for people from all walks of life

 - A genuine interest in all people regardless of their position in society